jannis-baum/Vivify/docs/pdfs.md

 nice PDFs from Markdown.
 To do this, simply **use your browser's printing function and save the resulting PDF**.

+Note that many browsers will add some headers and footers by default, which you will probably want to turn off in the printing options to get a clean PDF.

 ## Customization

 You can customize how the PDF will look further by using [custom